reTHINK-project/dev-java-hyperty/docs/wallet-manager/readme.md

 For each public wallet, a new device and a new sensor is created at the Smart IoT Stub as specified [here](../smart-iot-protostub)

-* `observers`: array with all vertx hyperty observers to be invited for all wallets.
+* `observers`: array with all vertx hyperty observers to be invited for all wallets incl. energy saving rating.

 ### Storage